 To make sure that only absolutely necessary change requests end up on the Board's table, the draft PCRs are screened by Chief Engineer Joo-Shik Bak before a number is attributed to them.
 Some drafts get turned down immediately, some are discussed but not accepted for further study, and some are dropped after thorough investigation.

-The usual path, however, for a standard PCR is to be formulated, accepted for study, approved for implementation and implemented.
+The usual path, however, is for a standard PCR to be formulated, accepted for study, approved for implementation and implemented.
 One of the most ambitious and complex PCRs in ITER history was PCR-200, accepted for study three years ago in order to establish the current Project Baseline.

 ... followed by a glass of champagne and a toast from Chairman Rem Haange, ITER Deputy Director-General (here with Mark Robinson, Krystyna Marcinkiewicz and Nenne Jakvik).